Marcus Semien Preview, Player Props: Rangers vs. Mariners

 - Semien leads Texas in slugging percentage (.480) thanks to 72 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 30th in batting average, 41st in on-base percentage, and 32nd in slugging.
+- Among qualified batters in MLB play, he ranks 25th in batting average, 37th in on-base percentage, and 31st in slugging.

-- In 16.4% of his games this season, he has hit a long ball, and 3.9% of his trips to the plate.
+- In 16.3% of his games this season, he has gone deep, and 3.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.